wwwxkz/warSeason/README.md

 ### Coming

+- Map class instead of countries list
 - Troops by round
-- Map class instead of countries list
-- Goals
+- Atack as long as you can
-- Game class
+- Frontend
 - Server / Client
-- Frontend